Red Peony Root Treats Cholestatic Hepatitis

 The red peony root is bitter and has blood purifying properties.
 It has been known to benefit the liver for many years, and often used to detoxification and blood circulation problems in addition to liver disease or jaundice.

 Most of the studies found the red peony to have excellent improvement of symptoms.
 In one study, for example, from China’s Hong’an County Hospital of Traditional Chinese Medicine, 45 hepatitis patients given the red peony twice a day with other Chinese herbs had a 93.4% effective rate while the 45 hepatitis patients given conventional treatment saw a 75% effective rate.
+That is an astounding effective rate for any medicine.
+Many herbal medicines have these sorts of effective rates.

 Some of the other studies also gave other herbs along with the red peony.
 These included diammonium glycyrrhizinate – an glycyrrhizic acid extract of licorice root (Glycyrrhiza glabra).
 Some studies gave the peony treatment group vitamin C and vitamin K as well.